freeCodeCamp/CurriculumExpansion/fullstack-cert/python-projects/pin-extractor/user_stories.md

         secret_code += str(len(word))
     return secret_code

+poem = """Stars and the moon
+shine in the sky
+white and bright
+until the end of the night"""

+pin_extractor(poem)
 ```

 and then from this update to being able to use this on a list of strings.